Master-Zero01/ChatCoPlusPlus/README.md

 ## Source

-ChatCoPlus is a rebuild and fork of the famous chat plugin ChatCo created by [jj20051](https://github.com/WiredTombstone), who is the founder and current owner of 9b9t.
+ChatCoPlusPlus is a rebuild and fork of the famous chat plugin ChatCo created by [jj20051](https://github.com/WiredTombstone), who is the founder and current owner of 9b9t.
 Original source can be found here: https://github.com/2builders2tool/ChatCo

 This fork includes significant updates, enhancements, and AI-assisted modifications for modern Minecraft versions.